zycn22/cycle_computer/README.md

 Our group members are: Yechengnuo Zhang, Yueran Wei, Jiashu Hu and Zhipeng Zhao.

-## Modes & Functions of the computer
+## Modes and Functions of the computer

 The cycle computer supports the following 7 functions:
 <pre>